tweag/nixpkgs-graph-explorer/README.md

 This project aims to make the software dependency graph data from `nixpkgs` more easily accessible for analytics and general exploration use cases.

+## UPDATE 2023-08-14

+This project is being divided up into two components, the experimental web application you will find in this repository and a separate project, [nixtract](https://github.com/tweag/nixtract), which focuses on extracting the dependency graph from Nix flakes.
+This repository will become a downstream dependency of the latter.

 ## Running locally

 ```console